apostrophecms/apostrophe-documentation/tutorials/advanced-development/advanced-pieces-topics/adding-columns.md

-# Customizing the Site Management: Filters and Columns
+# Customizing Content Management: Filters and Columns

 The same principles that you used to [filter pieces](adding-filters.md) displayed in your main content can be used to filter how pieces are displayed behind the scenes in the administrative section of your site.